 - Current accounts are deposits of the credit institutions' undisposed assets.
 These are settlement accounts for netting between deposit institutions and for interbank market trading, including transactions with the Central Bank.
-Interest rates on these accounts set the floor for overnight interest rates in the interbank market. - Overnight loans are provided on the request of credit institutions and secured with the same securities that
+Interest rates on these accounts set the floor for overnight interest rates in the interbank market. - · Overnight loans are provided on the request of credit

-- qualify for repo transactions (see below).
+- institutions and secured with the same securities that qualify for repo transactions (see below).
 Overnight interest rates form the ceiling for overnight interest rates in the interbank market. - Certificates of deposit are issued with a maturity of 90 days, on the request of credit institutions.
 Although they are unlisted, they qualify for repo transactions.
-Their role is to establish the floor for three-month yields in the money market. - Required reserves are made with the Central Bank by credit institutions which are not dependent on Treasury budget allocations for their operations.
-The required reserve base comprises deposits, issued securities and money market instruments.
-The required reserve ratio is 2% for the part of the required reserve base which is tied for two years or longer.
-The maintenance period is based on the 21st day of each month until the 20th of the following month, and the two-month average reserve is required to reach the stipulated ratio during the period.
+Their role is to establish the floor for three-month yields in the money market. - Required reserves are made with the Central Bank by credit institutions which are not dependent on treasury budget allocations for their operations.
+The required reserves base is the balance sheet total less equity and interbank liabilities at the end of the preceding month.
+The required reserves ratio is 1.5% for the part of the required reserves base which is tied for one year or longer, and 4% for the part tied for a shorter term.
+The maintenance period is based on the 21st day of each month until the 20th of the following month, and the two-months average reserve is required to reach the stipulated ratio during the period.